KafkaWannaFly/WibuTubeConverter/WibuTubeConverterSln/CheatSheet.md

 #### Mp3ViewerPage

 - This page's used for preparing before convert
-- In here, user will define Name/Tittle, Artist/Performer, Album, Thumbnail cover, Begin/End time for mp3 which is relative to mp4
+- In here, user will define Name/Tittle, Artist/Performer, Album, Thumbnail cover,...
-- Also where to save file
+- Also, choose where to save file

 ### Dev Note